-I,, an Official Veterinarian authorised by the Australian Government certify, after due enquiry, with respect to the donor animals and embryos identified in this Zoosanitary Certificate, that:
+I, an Official Veterinarian authorised by the Australian Government certify, after due enquiry, • identified in this Zoosanitary Certificate, that: •

-1 Donor animals and embryo collection centre

-1.1 The donor females:

-Either: 1.1.1 were born in and lived continuously in Australia;

-Or: 1.1.2 were imported into Australia from New Zealand.
+- 1. Donor animals and embryo collection centre - 1.1 The donor females: - Either: 1.1.1 were born in and lived continuously in Australia; - Or: 1.1.2 were imported into Australia from New Zealand.